Exercise While Pregnant – Is It Safe?

 First up, don’t exercise to lose weight while you are pregnant.
 Some women get pregnant and they are worried that they are going to gain a lot of weight so they take up exercise, which is fine if done so correctly and safely.
 However, if you didn’t have a very active lifestyle before pregnancy and you suddenly decided to uptake running, this higher impact and intense cardio would be deemed too excessive as a starting point of exercise for that pregnancy.
 Don’t take up any impact sports, maybe take up light strength training & non- impact exercise, but we would strongly advise against beginning anything physically intensive in the fear that you are going to gain weight.

-Danielle says if someone comes to her and tells her that they are pregnant she can adapt that fitness plan to suit their new condition.
+We say if someone comes to us and tellsus that they are pregnant, we can adapt that fitness plan to suit their new condition.

 If members find out they are pregnant and wish to stop exercising they can put a freeze on their account if they so wish.
-Danielle says the best thing to do is to talk to them about any fears you might have.
+The best thing to do is to talk to us about any fears you might have.

 Always warm up and cool down

 Avoid overheating in the first trimester.
 This is an important piece of advice for the summer months.
 Avoid working out outside on very hot or humid days.

 Do strength train consistently but keep the weights light.

 Do continue to run if you have made a habit of it and if your doctor says it is ok.